NJUCSE17/JB-Online/README.md

-# Physics-Homework-Forum
+# Class-Forum

 *A hidden place for we students.*

 ## Introduction

-This project was originally designed for students to share sorrow as well as joy when learning University Physics.
+This project (originally called *Physics-Homework-Forum*) was originally designed for students to  share sorrow as well as joy when learning University Physics.
 It was implemented as a universal forum for students to check homework, talk about key points and share knowledge.

 The project is based on Laravel-5-boilerplate.
  Hence it is issued under MIT license.
 Besides, the project employs many open source plugins: Bootstrap, font-awesome 5, MathJax, TinyMCE, HighlightJS, ElFinder, Glide, et cetera.

 ## Requirement